tienngthth/car-share-system/README.md

 #### Admin use cases
 ```
-Admin can view all cars or search for cars by brand, type, cost, color, seat, status, mac address and car park no filter.
+Admin can view all cars or search for cars by brand, type, cost, color, seat, status, and mac address.
 *Start date must be after today and smaller than end date.
 Duration must be greater than 1 day.
 *Cost must be a valid float number.